So Much More (Brett Dennan album)

 So Much More is the second studio album by the American singer-songwriter Brett Dennen.
-It has been ranked the number one folk download on iTunes.

 In an issue of Rolling Stone following the release of the album, John Mayer commented, "He paints these gorgeous pictures musically."
 Dennen has toured with Mayer and opened for several of his concerts in 2006 and 2007.

 Composition

 So Much More's lyrics are mostly concerned with questioning the way things are.
-The album's tracks contain philosophical lyrics in which Dennen indicated that he asks questions but does not follow up by answering them.
+The album's tracks contain philosophical lyrics in which Dennen indicated that he asks questions but does not answer them.

 Track listing

-All songs were written by Brett Dennen.
+All songs were written by Dennen.